 The Florida judicial system recognizes that crimes committed by individuals below the age of 18 years should be handled carefully.
 The intent here is to correct and rehabilitate rather than punish.
 With these objectives in mind, the law has instituted the Juvenile legal system that deals explicitly with instances of a misdemeanor, felony, violating a local ordinance, or contempt of court.
 Juvenile courts call them “delinquent acts,” and offenders are given penalties accordingly.

-Parents Should Get in Touch with a Daytona Beach Juvenile Crimes Lawyer
+Get in Touch with a Daytona Beach, FL Juvenile Crimes Lawyer

 Juvenile crimes lawyers are professionals who have an in-depth understanding of a young person’s emotional, mental, and psychological makeup.
 They’ll take the time to gather information about the facts of the case and build an effective defense to ensure that a single childhood mistake does not follow a young person into adulthood.
-Get in touch with your Daytona Beach attorney right away as soon as your child is arrested, and you receive notification from law enforcement.
+Get in touch with our Daytona Beach lawyers right away as soon as your child is arrested, and you receive notification from law enforcement.
+We are open 24/7 ready to hear your case and craft a defense strategy specific to your situation.
+Call us today!

 Juvenile Crimes Can be Delinquency Offenses and Status Offenses